QUICKguils/wtjacket/README.md

     the wind turbine jacket, using 3D beam elements.
   - `transient.m` implements the second part of the project, namely the transient response due to a harmonic excitation.
-  - `reduction.m` implements the third part of the project, namely the ...
+  - `reduction.m` implements the third part of the project, namely the reduced models of the wind turbine jacket.
   - `analysis/`: functions that analyze the results obtained from the main subfunctions.
   - `object/`: object-oriented representation of the vibration problem.
 In this